gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 ![](./images/beaware-of-dual-write.png)

-### Create the sink topic for holding the transactions enchriched with card holder data
+### Create the sink topic for the cardholder-enriched transactions

 As before, we have to first create the new topic.
 Add the following definition to the Jikkou spec file: